yboodhan/well-read/README.md

 # Express Auth - With OAuth

 This is some boilerplate code for projects.
-This is a bare bones node/express app with local user authentication, Facebook OAuth, and Github OAuth.
+This is a bare bones node/express app with local user authentication, Facebook OAuth, and Google OAuth.
 It exists so that *I don't have to start from scratch on my projects*.

 ## What it includes

-* OAuth for Facebook and Github
+* OAuth for Facebook and Google
 * Passport and passport-local for authentication
 * Sequelize user model / migration
 * Settings for PostgreSQL